 There is a close connection between the Cartesian lattice and the Hamming graph.
-Recall that A^n is the set of words of length n over the alphabet A. The Hamming graph has vertex set A^n ; two vertices are joined if as words they agree in all positions except one (that is, they have Hamming distance 1).
+Recall that A^n is the set of words of length n over the alphabet A. The Hamming graph has vertex set A^n ; two vertices are joined if as words the agree in all positions except one (that is, they have Hamming distance 1).
 Said otherwise, two elements of A^n are joined if they are contained in the same part of a minimal non-trivial partition of the Cartesian lattice.
+So graph and lattice determine each other.
+In a similar way, we can construct a graph from the diagonal semilattice: two vertices are joined if they are contained in the same part of a minimal non-trivial partition of $\mathcal{D}(T, m)$.

-Except for a few very small cases, its automorphism group is the diagonal group D(T, m).
+Except for a few very small cases, the semilattice can be reconstructed from the graph; so its automorphism group is the diagonal group D(T, m).

-- Except for a few very small cases, its automorphism group is the diagonal group D(T, m). - For m = 2, it is a (strongly regular) Latin square graph, while for |T| = 2, it is a (distance-transitive) folded cube.
+- Except for a few very small cases, the semilattice can be reconstructed from the graph; so its automorphism group is the diagonal group D(T, m). - For m = 2, it is a (strongly regular) Latin square graph, while for |T| = 2, it is a (distance-transitive) folded cube.